Homemade Enchilada Seasoning Recipe

 - Cayenne pepper.
 Adds a touch of heat to the spice blend.

-How to make Enchilada spice
+How to make this Enchilada Seasoning Recipe

-Gather all your herbs and spices.
-Using a measuring spoon, add the herbs and spices to a small bowl.
+Step Two: Using a measuring spoon, add the herbs and spices to a small bowl.
 Gently combine with a fork or small whisk.

 Store in a glass spice container with a lid or in an airtight jar at room temperature.
-You can store homemade dry rubs in your kitchen cabinet for up 6 months.
+You can store homemade dry rubs in your kitchen cabinet for up to 6 months.
 Be sure to label the jar so you remember what spices you have on hand for the next time you cook.

 Variations for Homemade Enchilada Spice Blend